joannakl/cs102/labs/lab13.markdown

-To get credit for _progress and participation_ category, take a screenshot of one of the submission reports (even if it is a failed attempt) and upload it to Gradescope under lab 13.
+To get credit for _progress and participation_ category, take a screenshot of one of the submission reports (even if it is a failed attempt) and upload it to Gradescope under lab 13 __before the end of you recitation__.
 (Make sure you are submitting an image file not a source code file to Gradescope.)

+You can keep working on the actual problems after the recitation since these autograders are not on Gradescope.